DarienLibrary/website_content/content/_finished/reopening/reopening.md

 <h4>What We Are Doing</h4>

-* Staff will wear masks at all times and maintain a social distance of 6 feet.
+* Staff will maintain a social distance of 6 feet.
 * Frequent cleaning of the building and service points.
 * Each staff desk will have Plexiglass installed on it.